vevaF/vevaF.github.io/_pages/about.md

 ### Multi-species bacterial populations with ecological interactions
 In my current postdoctoral work, I study **multi-species bacterial communities**, focusing on how different types of ecological interactions — such as **competition, commensalism, and neutralism** — shape their spatial organisation and long-term dynamics.
 These models aim to capture the balance between species, how they coexist, and under which conditions one might dominate or suppress another.
 A key goal is to connect these theoretical insights with experimental observations of microbial aggregates and biotechnological applications.
-- *Ecological Interactions and Spatial Distributions in Microbial Aggregates: A Theoretical Modelling Framework* with H. Yoldaş, R. Gonzalez Cabaleiro (preprint available on request)
+- *Ecological Interactions and Spatial Dynamics in Microbial Aggregates: A Novel Modelling Framework* with H. Yoldaş, R. Gonzalez-Cabaleiro [preprint](https://doi.org/10.48550/arXiv.2512.13156)
 - *Slow-fast dynamics in a spatial multi-species system for nitrifying bacteria* (in preparation)

 ### Derivation of continuous models from trait-structured interacting particle systems